 The idea of relational databases isn't really anything special.
-It just means that our data is stored as several tables.
+It just means that our data is stored as several tables, which are somehow related to each other.
 For example, we can have a table with company information, and another table with employee information.
 Those two tables may be related to each other (details to be discussed later) to indicate which employee works for each company.